 3. Notre Dame Cathedral – Another fascinating wonder for history buffs

-Notre Dame is a famous and beautiful Roman Catholic cathedral – one of the most popular places to visit in Paris.
+Notre Dame is a famous and beautiful Roman Catholic cathedral – one of the top places to visit in Paris.
 The Gothic style architecture, the amazing sculptures and gargoyles fascinate every traveler.
 Its beauty lies in its ruins and domed roof.

 Local guides reminisce and impart tales about different points of interests.
 Small shops and eateries in the neighborhood see heavy inflow of tourists, just because of traveler’s piqued interest in the Cathedral.